metakgp/societytable/README.md

   </a>
 </div>

-_Detailed explaination of the project goes here_
+The Periodic Table of Societies is a table of the societies and clubs of IIT Kharagpur in a format inspired by the Periodic Table of Elements.
+It was originally created by [The Scholars Avenue](https://wiki.metakgp.org/w/The_Scholars%27_Avenue).
+It was forked and has been maintained by metaKGP since 21 May 2024.

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Getting Started
+## Development

-To set up a local instance of the application, follow the steps below.
+To set up a development environment, follow the steps below.

 <p align="right">(<a href="#top">back to top</a>)</p>